gexijin/idepGolem/README.md

 After stopping it, you can restart it by repeating Step 5, which also pulls the latest Docker image from DockerHub.
 Make sure you update your image at least on a monthly basis.

 ### Windows: iDEP as an R package (~1 hour)
 1. Install a [recent version of R](https://cloud.r-project.org/).
-If your R is a few years old, uninstall it, and manually delete all exist the R packages from the hard drive.
+If your R is a few years old, uninstall it, and manually delete the folder that contains all existing R packages.
 2. Optional: Install IDE such as [RStudio](https://posit.co/download/rstudio-desktop/) or [VS Code](https://code.visualstudio.com/).
 3. Start R and run these commands.
 It takes about an hour to install the 355 dependencies!
 If there are issues with the installation of some of the individual packages, you need to resolve the issues and try to install them.